adityagandhamal/car-detection/README.md

 # Car-detection
-## Car detection using OpenCV in Python
+## Car detection and tracking using OpenCV in Python

-### This project detects cars in an image and in a video frame using a pre-trained Haar Cascade Classifier.
+### This project detects and tracks cars in an image and in a video frame using a pre-trained Haar Cascade Classifier.
 #### Here are some snippets

 #### In a video